hyperledger-solang/solang/docs/running.rst

 Running Solang
 ==============

-The solang compiler is run on the command line.
+The Solang compiler is run on the command line.
 The solidity source file names are provided as command line arguments; the output is an optimized wasm file which is ready for deployment on a chain.